 Weißenburg in Bayern

 Even two millennia ago, people knew how to enjoy water.
-In some ways the Romans were ahead of their time, but Germanic history can also impress with technical water marvels.
+The Romans were probably ahead of their time in some respects, but Germanic history can also impress with technical water marvels.
 Your next destination bears witness to this.

-Tip for on the way: There is a toilet house at Karlsgraben that is open from Easter to October.
+Tip for on the way: there is a toilet block at Karlsgraben, which is open from Easter to October.

-Between the Altmühl and Rezat rivers lies one of the greatest technical cultural monuments of the early Middle Ages.
-The Fossa Carolina, also called Karlsgraben, was the first attempt to connect the Rhine, Main and Danube by a waterway.
-Even today, on the edge of the village of Graben, a 500-metre-long expanse of water and the adjoining earthen embankments up to ten metres high bear witness to this attempt.
+One of the greatest technical cultural monuments of the early Middle Ages lies between the Altmühl and Rezat rivers.
+The Fossa Carolina, also known as Karlsgraben, was the first attempt to connect the Rhine, Main and Danube with a waterway.
+Even today, a 500 metre long stretch of water at the edge of the village of Graben and the adjoining earth walls, which are up to ten metres high, bear witness to this attempt.

 The village of Graben lies on the main European watershed.
-Here the Rhine and Danube river systems come within a few kilometres of each other and are separated only by a slight hill.
-Emperor Charlemagne wanted to take advantage of this geographical proximity.
-In 793, he had an approximately 3,000-metre-long canal dug so that ships could travel to the south-east of his empire, where he was at war with the Avars.
+Here, the Rhine and Danube river systems come within a few kilometres of each other and are only separated by a slight rise.
+Emperor Charlemagne wanted to capitalise on this geographical proximity.
+In 793, he had a canal dug around 3,000 metres long to enable ships to sail to the south-east of his empire, where he was at war with the Avars.

-Whether the canal was actually used, or for how long, is still not clear.
-Since the start of archaeological investigations in 2012, there has been increasing evidence that it was not completely navigable, as previously assumed.
-Chroniclers reported that persistent rain and the swampy ground had become a problem during construction.
-So was the ambitious project finally abandoned, or was the passage too costly and the tolls for traders too high?
+Whether or for how long the canal was actually used is still unclear today.
+Since archaeological investigations began in 2012, there has been increasing evidence that it was not completely navigable, as previously assumed.
+Chroniclers reported that persistent rain and the marshy ground had become a problem during construction.
+So was the ambitious project ultimately cancelled or was the passage too complicated and the tolls for traders too high?

-In any case, what can be seen of the Fossa Carolina at Graben today is reminiscent of one of the largest engineering-geological construction projects of the Middle Ages.
-It is probably the most important soil monument from the Carolingian period in Franconia and is one of the "100 most beautiful geotopes in Bavaria", selected by the Bavarian State Office for the Environment.
+In any case, what can be seen of the Fossa Carolina at Graben today is reminiscent of one of the largest engineering and geological construction projects of the Middle Ages.
+It is probably the most important ground monument from Carolingian times in Franconia and is one of the "100 most beautiful geotopes in Bavaria", selected by the Bavarian State Office for the Environment.

-Your last stage now takes you back to Treuchtlingen.
-On the other side of the railway tracks, you cycle along the banks of the Altmühl through open countryside.
+Your final stage now takes you back to Treuchtlingen.
+On the other side of the railway tracks, you cycle along the banks of the Altmühl through open fields.

-At the spa park you have the opportunity to revive your tired legs in a Kneipp basin.
+At the spa gardens, you have the opportunity to revitalise your tired legs in a Kneipp pool.

-To return your bike, turn left at the Treuchtlingen locomotive and follow the route back to the bike rental.
+To return your bike, turn left at the Treuchtlingen locomotive and follow the route back to the bike hire shop.

-To get to the station from here, take the same path you used to get here.
+From here, take the same route to the railway station that you used to get here.